 Statistics, Facts, and Major Achievements

-Among all institutions with Over $40 M in Federal Research, CDU showed a 30.8% increase in constant dollars from 2000 to 2009.
+Among all institutions with more than $40 million in federal research, CDU showed a 30.8% increase in constant dollars from 2000 to 2009.
 In this regard, CDU has performed better than many larger instutions including several top rated private and public institutions.